 The school uses the Local Authority coordinated admission services.
 This ensures that pupils are allocated a place at a school in a fair and consistent manner.
 The Headteacher and other senior staff show potential parents around the school.
-The school currently has some spaces in all year groups and can take up to 90 children in all year groups.
+The school can currently take up to 90 children each year and has spaces in all year groups.
+This will reduce to 60 with effect from September 2023 following the Academy's application and approval for PAN reduction.